Issue no. 27 - December 1986

 in Caribbean communities.
 Transactions of the Royal Society of Tropical Medicine and

 Hygiene, 80, 706-718.

 4 Page 5 6

 The role of Strongyloides in causing ill health and, in particular, diarrhoea is

 not always clear.
 Dick Ashford reviews some recent findings

+about the parasite.
 The role of intestinal worm infections as a cause of ill health should neither be

 over-estimated nor ignored.
 For example, in Papua New Guinea, a new species of Strongyloides